wardell00/Navigation/README.md

 A modular, flexible, and type-safe navigation system for SwiftUI apps.
 This packages allows for clean architecture and scalable routing — supporting push, modal, and full screen transitions.
+This package also provides a reusable Alert and ConfirmationDialog.

 ## 🛠 Installation